2421 Assessment and Learning Outcomes Consultant

 GENERAL FUNCTION

-The Assessment and Learning Outcomes Consultant works with the Associate Provost for Public Affairs and Assessment to support faculty, departments, colleges, administrative units, and the University to oversee student learning outcomes and assessment to improve student learning for a cycle of continuous improvement.
-Under the direction of the Associate Provost for Public Affairs and Assessment, the Assessment and Learning Outcomes Consultant assesses learning outcomes and student engagement by working in a consultative role with faculty and administrators to support the development of assessment plans and reports of continuous improvement of curriculum.
-The Assessment and Learning Outcomes Consultant uses and interprets qualitative and quantitative information gathered using internal and external assessments.
-The Assessment and Learning Outcomes Consultant develops, administers, and oversees University efforts to assess student learning outcomes, such as, but not limited to the Quality Initiative Project, supporting faculty and departments with assessment, reporting, and utilizing data on student learning within majors, programs, colleges, and administrative units.
-The Assessment and Learning Outcomes Consultant provides leadership to engage faculty in initiating and supporting communities of practice in assessment and student learning, to participate in national initiatives as appropriate, and to support and develop programs that utilize and support assessment for improvement at Missouri State University.
+The Assessment and Accreditation Consultant works with the Director of Assessment in leading faculty, departments, colleges, administrative units, student government, and the University in oversight of student learning outcomes and assessment to improve student learning for a cycle of continuous improvement and in maintaining accreditation for the university and individual programs in all colleges.
+Under the direction of the Director of Assessment, this position assesses learning outcomes and student engagement by working in a consultative role with faculty and administrators to develop assessment plans, design processes, and prepare reports of continuous improvement of curriculum and accreditation of the university, new programs, and currently accredited programs.
+The Consultant uses and interprets qualitative and quantitative information gathered using internal and external assessments.
+This position develops, manages, and oversees University efforts to assess student learning outcomes, such as, but not limited to both original and nationally available survey tools, the Quality Initiative Project, supporting faculty and departments with assessment, reporting, and utilizing data on student learning within majors, programs, colleges, and administrative units.
+This includes assisting with data accessibility, analysis, and quality assurance to improve decision-making in university assessment.
+This role provides leadership to engage faculty in initiating and supporting communities of practice in assessment and student learning, to participate in national initiatives as appropriate, and to support and develop programs that utilize and support assessment for improvement at Missouri State University.
+The Consultant examines data with an emphasis on the success of the university’s long-range plan and its public affairs mission.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Skills: Knowledge of assessment practices is required.
 Technical writing and business communication skills are required.
-The ability to use Excel, Word, and Powerpoint is required.
+The ability to use the Office 365 suite of tools, including Forms, Teams, and Sharepoint is required.
+The ability to use additional campus Learning Management Software, databases, report-generators, and other software (SPSS, Watermark, and Qualtrics) or the ability to learn is essential.
 Attention to detail, strong organizational skills, excellent communication skills, including the ability to communicate technical information in verbal, written, and graphic forms to individuals of varying backgrounds are required.
 The ability to reason analytically, demonstrated success in managing multiple short- and long-term projects, and the ability to work both independently and as part of a team are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 The ability to use data management and analysis software is preferred.

 Other: Occasional out-of-town travel may be required to engage in professional development.
 The scope of the job may require some evening and weekend work to complete projects and to participate in workshops, seminars, training, and professional development.